MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/policies-information-protection.md

 - You must have at least one app connected using [app connectors](enable-instant-visibility-protection-and-governance-actions-for-your-apps.md).

-- [Azure Information Protection integration](azip-integration.md) is enabled and GDPR label is configured in AIP.
+- [Azure Information Protection integration (AIP)](azip-integration.md) is enabled and GDPR label is configured in AIP.

 ### Steps